-1. Expand Environment, right-click Applications, and select New > Application.
-The Browse dialog box appears (see Figure 58).

-2. Select I-Server\800, and then click OK.
-The New I-Server\800 Properties dialog box appears, with the General tab displayed (see Figure 59).
+- 1. Expand Environment, right-click Applications, and select New > Application.
+The Browse dialog box appears. - 2.
+Select I-Server\850, and then click OK.
+The New I-Server\850 Properties dialog box appears, with the General tab displayed. - 3.
+In the Name box, enter a unique name for the I-Server application.